mlhess-class/django/README.rst

 ======

 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-Thanks for checking it out.
+We hope you are able to use it to bring value to your company.

 All documentation is in the "``docs``" directory and online at https://docs.djangoproject.com/en/stable/.
 If you're just getting started,